JackBegay/Security-Assessment/README.md

 ## Steps

 Date: February 23rd, 2024 <br>
-Entry: #1
+Entry: #1<br>
-Description: For this entry I am documenting a cybersecurity incident that has occured at a health care company.
+Description: For this entry I am documenting a cybersecurity incident that has occured at a health care company.<br>
-Tools used: None
+Tools used: None<br>
-The 5 W's:
+The 5 W's: <br>
 -Who: An organized ethical hacker group
 -What: A security incident with ransomware
 -Where: At a local health care company